solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 // 9 bytes are reserved for some metadata related to the account structure. const ACCOUNT_METADATA_SPACE = 9;

-// Combined, 4 + 9 = 13, which is the offset where the actual data begins.
-const DATA_OFFSET = STRING_LENGTH_SPACE + ACCOUNT_METADATA_SPACE;
+// The offset where the actual data begins. const DATA_OFFSET = STRING_LENGTH_SPACE + ACCOUNT_METADATA_SPACE;

 // Length of data we need to retrieve (15 bytes in this case, based on the expected size of the relevant data slice).